quadrone/quadrones-sandbox/README.md

 quadrones-sandbox
 =================

-Maven project wherein components are tested
+Maven project wherein component function and/or interaction is misbehaving.
-I hate setups!